-Located in Assiniboine Park, the current structure opened in May 1930, replacing a similar building that had burned to the ground a year earlier.
+Located in Assiniboine Park, the current structure opened in May 1930, replacing a similar building from 1908 that had burned to the ground a year earlier.
 It had been designed by architect Cyril Chivers.
 In 1997, the building was completely renovated into a restaurant and art gallery for three internationally recognized Manitoba artists – Ivan Eyre, Clarence Tillenius and Walter J. Phillips.
 It is now a municipally-designated historic site.

 Postcard view of original Assiniboine Park Pavilion, destroyed by fire in 1929 (no date)